 2. Bringing Old Houses up to Current Code

-If you open up a wall in a 1960s house to add a wider sliding door, the council inspector will often require you to bring that specific section of the house up to the current 2024 building code.
+If you open up a wall in a 1960s house to add a wider sliding door, the council inspector will often require you to bring that specific section of the house up to the current building code.
 This can mean adding structural steel, new H1-compliant insulation, and replacing old black rubber electrical wires.
+To understand how to review these clauses, read our guide on decoding building contract terms.

 3. Regional Price Disparities